nicksstapleton/blog/_posts/2020-12-31-Why You Should Buy Logos 9.md

 ---
-title: Why YOU Should Buy Logos 9
+title: Why YOU Should Be Using Logos Bible Software
 excerpt: If you regularly spend time reading or teaching the Bible, you should seriously consider buying Logos Bible Software..
 If you are in seminary or full-time ministry, you _definitely_ should consider investing in Logos Bible software.